dpacassi/UltimateDrupalReference/README.md

 - [Chosen](https://www.drupal.org/project/chosen) - Chosen uses the Chosen jQuery plugin to make your `<select>` elements more user-friendly.
 - [Client-side hierarchical select](https://www.drupal.org/project/cshs) - A simple client-side hierarchical select widget for taxonomy terms.
 - [Clientside Validation](https://www.drupal.org/project/clientside_validation) - This module adds clientside validation to all forms and webforms.
+- [Form Placeholder](https://www.drupal.org/project/form_placeholder) - This module creates the possibility to quickly add placeholders to all textfields of any form on the site.
 - [Honeypot](https://www.drupal.org/project/honeypot) - Honeypot uses both the honeypot and timestamp methods of deterring spam bots from completing forms on your Drupal site.
 - [Prepopulate](https://www.drupal.org/project/prepopulate) - The Prepopulate module allows fields in most forms to be pre-populated from the $_REQUEST variable.
 - [reCAPTCHA](https://www.drupal.org/project/recaptcha) - Uses the Google reCAPTCHA web service to improve the CAPTCHA system.
 It is tough on bots and easy on humans.